makrai/notes/cummins18-speech-health.md

   * audio RMSE dev/test baselines for AVEC-2013 were 10.75/14.12; the corre-
     * AVEC-2014 were 11.52 and 12.57
   * participants
-    * None in either of the challenges, utilised deep learning approach, this
+    * None in either of the challenges, utilised deep learning approach
     * audio-only, visual-only and audiovisual systems
     * Both challenges were won by teams from Lincoln Lab, Massachusetts [95,96]
       * highly knowledge driven, exploiting a specifically designed feature